Well done on getting to the stage of preparing for a PhD viva! Below is some guidance based on being involved in Law PhD vivas in the UK and Ireland.

 At the end, the examiners and chair will confer in private and then call you back for a verbal decision (technically it is a recommendation to the university).

-UK universities have a number of different viva results as you know.
+UK universities have a number of different viva results .
 The Ulster rules for example are:

 10.6.
 For a submission for the degree of PhD the report of the Board of Examiners shall recommend: